U-L-M-S/moodle-auto-clock/README.md

 ## Usage Notice

 This tool was developed solely for educational purposes as part of my vocational training as an Application Development IT Specialist.
-It is a private project and is not affiliated with GFN, any instructors, or any other involved institutions.
+It is a private project.

 Use of this tool is at your own risk.
-I assume no liability for any consequences that may arise from using this tool, such as technical issues, violations of institutional guidelines, or conflicts with training organizations.
+I assume no liability for any consequences that may arise from using this tool, such as technical issues, violations of institutional guidelines, or conflicts with organizations.

 Please ensure that the use of this tool complies with the rules and policies of your school, organization, or learning platform.